franciscop/server/README.md

 ## Getting started

-After getting Node ready and `npm init` your project, execute this from the terminal in your project folder to **install the server**:
+After getting Node ready and `npm init`, execute this from the terminal in your project folder to **install the server**:

 ```bash
 npm install server --save